The Five Pillars of the Azure Well-Architected Framework

 The first pillar, and often the pillar most businesses are looking to optimise, is cost.
 When optimising costs, you should start by monitoring and analysing your Azure bill by setting budgets, pre-planning any Azure spend for teams, projects and future investments.
 But the optimisation doesn’t stop there.
 You should implement cost controls within your Azure Environment so your teams can work within the constraints of your spending policies and objectives.
 This allows you to manage costs and maximise the value you derive from Azure.

-Pillar two: Reliability
+Pillar three: Reliability

 When using Azure, you want to design and operate mission-critical systems with confidence.
 The second pillar to the Azure Well-Architected Framework is reliability – which is a system’s ability to recover from failures and continue to function.
 You should start by defining availability and recovery requirements, then identify any possible failure points to determine how the application will respond to failure.
 You should then respond to failures by determining how best to address them based on established strategies.

-Pillar three: Security
+Pillar four: Security

 Azure is the cloud you can trust thanks to Microsoft’s investment of more than $1 billion in research and development by 3,500 security experts.
 However, secure workloads require more than a secure foundation.
 The third pillar of the Azure Well-Architected Framework is security.
 Microsoft says it’s important for you to consider your workload security as much as the platform you use.
 It’s important you leverage the tools, training and best practices available to help you not only detect but also respond to any security threats across your Azure environment.